1dancook/philippians-study/docs/03-01-unity-humility.md

 1. It is clear that beleivers will suffer some persecution (1:29), but how can believers collectively mitigate the affects of this?
     - `standing firm in one spirit` - have unity
     - `with one mind striving side by side for the faith of the gospel` - work together in unity so that people who believe will believe more and people who don't believe will believe
+    - having the same purpose
+    - standing together we are our strongest.
+When we are alone we are helpless.
     - doing so gives us confidence before our oppononets
     - if we do stand strong together, persecution has no affect
     - when we stand strong together it is evidence of our own salvation (1:28)